geudde/attic-chest/pages/13.reference/01.porden/docs.md

 These, as he slowly left the council-hall,
 His own sad fate to Henry's mind recall.

-Through many a spacious gallery Ariel led ;
+Through many a spacious gallery Ariel led;
 Their steps a small secluded chamber staid.
 Before a throne of ruby hue behold
 An emerald tripod grac'd with sculptur'd gold,